brsynth/amn_release/README.md

 ### 2) Data storing folders

-- `Dataset_experimental` containing all experimental data used for the AMN research paper.
+- `Dataset_experimental` containing all **experimental** data used for the AMN research paper.
 It contains raw data (`_data.csv` suffix), companion files for processing the raw data (`_start_stop.csv` and `_compos.csv` suffixes) and processed data (`_results.csv` suffix).
 It also contains raw compositions generated in a Design of Experiments fashion (`compositions_` prefix).
 Finally, here is stored the final dataset used in the AMN research paper, called `EXP110.csv`

-- `Dataset_input` containing files for guiding the generation of training sets.
+- `Dataset_input` containing files for **guiding** the generation of training sets.
 It contains the models (`.xml` extension) and associated files for guiding the generation of training sets with corresponding models (`.csv` extension).
 It also contains solutions to be used with cobrapy (when performing reservoir computing, extracting the exchange reactions predicted bounds), for practical reasons.

-- `Dataset_model` containing training sets (`.npz` extension) and associated model hyper-parameters files (`.xml` extension).
+- `Dataset_model` containing **training sets** (`.npz` extension) and associated model files (`.xml` extension).
 The filenames are built as follows: name of the metabolic model used to generate the training set + type of bound + number of elements in the training set.

-- `Reservoir` contains trained models (`.h5` extension) and corresponding model parameters files (`.csv` extension).
+- `Reservoir` contains **trained models** (`.h5` extension) and corresponding model **hyper-parameters** files (`.csv` extension).
 The filenames are built as follows: name of the metabolic model used to generate the training set + type of bound + number of elements in the training set + model type for learning.

-- `Result` contains various raw data files used to generate figures in the `Figures.ipynb` notebook.
+- `Result` contains various **raw data** files used to generate figures in the `Figures.ipynb` notebook.
 One can refer directly to this notebook to know how each data file is used.

 NB: `/Functions` is only storing function-storing files, `/Figures` is only storing figures.